ossf/scorecard/docs/checks.md

   - For administrators: Include administrator for review

 Tier 2 Requirements (6/10 points):
-  - Required reviewers >=1
-  - For administrators: Last push review
+  - Require at least 1 reviewer for approval before merging
-  - For administrators: Strict status checks (require branches to be up-to-date before merging)
+  - For administrators: Require branch to be up to date before merging
+  - For administrators: Require approval of the most recent reviewable push

 Tier 3 Requirements (8/10 points):
-  - Status checks defined
+  - Require branch to pass at least 1 status check before merging

 Tier 4 Requirements (9/10 points):
-  - Required reviewers >= 2
+  - Require at least 2 reviewers for approval before merging
+  - Require review from code owners

 Tier 5 Requirements (10/10 points):
-  - For administrators: Dismiss stale reviews
+  - For administrators: Dismiss stale reviews and approvals when new commits are pushed
-  - For administrators: Require CODEOWNER review

 GitLab Integration Status:
   - GitLab associates releases with commits and not with the branch.
 Releases are ignored in this portion of the scoring.